nogurtMon/pgMaps/README.md

 - **Visualize** — render points, lines, and polygons as vector tile layers on an interactive map
 - **Style** — per-layer fill, stroke, opacity, radius; categorical, threshold, and numeric color rules
 - **Filter** — attribute, temporal, numeric range, and categorical controls; filters are applied server-side at tile query time
-- **Share** — generate public read-only share links that embed your layers, styles, and active filters; viewers get an interactive panel to toggle visibility, filter by category or time, zoom to features, and view attribute tables — no login required
+- **Share** — generate public read-only share links that embed your layers, styles, and active filters into an interactive view of your GIS data
 - **Attribute table** — browse, search, sort, and filter any layer's data; zoom the map directly to any individual feature
 - **Table management** — create spatial indexes, assign SRIDs, add primary keys, cast geometry types, and cluster tables for improved tile performance